Army Reserve Engagement Cell Academy prepares incoming team

 |0

-This work, Army Reserve Engagement Cell Academy prepares incoming team [Image 3 of 3], by SGT Natalie Pantalos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve Engagement Cell Academy prepares incoming team, by SGT Natalie Pantalos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.